We continue with the ESP8266 and ESP32 tutorials by seeing how to use the ESP8266 as an HTTP client.

 int PATCH(String payload);

-As we can see, except for GET, they accept a String with the request body.
-These methods are nothing more than aliases (‘syntactic sugar’) for the more general ‘sendRequest(…)’ method, where ‘type’ indicates the type of request to be made (GET, POST, PUT…
+As we see, except for GET, they accept a String with the request body.
+These methods are nothing more than aliases (‘syntax sugar’) for the more general method sendRequest(…)’, where ‘type’ indicates the type of request to make (GET, POST, PUT…

 int sendRequest(const char * type, String payload);

-We will use the general method, for example, in DELETE requests, as we miss a direct method to execute it, and it is a necessary verb to interact with a REST API.
+We will use the general method, for example, in DELETE requests, since we miss a direct method to execute it, and it is a necessary verb for interacting with a REST API.

 The request methods return an integer with the response code of the request.
 Remember that these codes are standard in HTTP and are divided into families: